TarasMazepa/stax/README.md

 Main purpose is to make it easier to creat smaller PRs.
 And reduce amount of energy other people need to review them.

+## Installation

+To use stax you need to install dart in your system.

+Afterwards, clone this repo and put path to the repo into your PATH variable.

+Let me know if you need some help, create a ticket on the repo.

 ## v1 Roadmap

 | Feature | Status |